|Colors:||Snow Lynx, Snow Mink, and Snow Sepia|

 Due to their relative rarity, Snow Bengals are expensive.
 Different breeders will set their prices depending on the color of each kitten, the type of health tests that their parents have had, and whether the kittens are show-quality pedigrees or not.

-You should also ask to visit the breeder’s facilities, find out which health tests that the parent cats have had and their results, and request references from previous buyers.
+You should also ask to visit the breeder’s facilities to find out which health tests the parent cats have had and their results.
 Any reputable breeder will be more than happy to have the answers to all these questions and more.

 Another option is to contact shelters and see if they have any older Snow Bengal cats looking for new homes.
-While they’re not cheap to buy, Bengals can end up in shelters when families aren’t prepared for what owning one of these cats involves.
+While they’re not cheap, Bengals can end up in shelters when families aren’t prepared for what owning one of these cats involves.
 Many people looking for a new cat are entranced by the Snow Bengal’s incredible coloration and the prestige of owning such a breed.
-Sadly, this doesn’t make them the right owners for these cats, which tragically means Bengal cats being given to shelters from owners who couldn’t meet their requirements.
+Sadly, this doesn’t make them the right owners for these cats, which tragically leads to Bengal cats being surrendered to shelters by owners who couldn’t meet their requirements.

 3 Little-Known Facts About Snow Bengal Cats